 Lp(a) is not a niche marker or an emerging theory.
 The evidence supporting its role in cardiovascular disease is decades old, robust, and causal.
 Guidelines from both the European and American cardiology communities have recommended its measurement.
 A wave of powerful new therapies targeting it specifically are in late-stage trials.

-Preventive medicine at its most fundamental level is about finding what standard care doesn't look for, before it becomes a problem you have to manage instead of prevent.
-Lp(a) is that biomarker, in cardiovascular disease, for approximately 1.4 billion people in the world today.
+Preventive medicine, at its most fundamental level, is about finding what standard care doesn't look for, before it becomes a problem you have to manage instead.
+Lp(a) is a biomarker in cardiovascular disease for approximately 1.4 billion people in the world today.
 Most of them don't know it.

 Breeoot